Introduction

 System Bindings

 The system bindings manage context switching in a Fluent interruption system.
-The following functions are provided:
+Functions signatures are provided below.
+These functions maintain the entire flow of an interruption system.

 #![allow(unused)]